Jayden Lawson

 The elk at SayersBrook are grass-fed and free-range.
 They are never given added hormones or steroids.

-In addition to being able to purchase elk meat online, you can also get other game meats like boar, bison, moose, and ostrich.
+In addition to purchasing elk meat online, you can get other game meats like boar, bison, moose, and ostrich.

 3. Blackwing Meats